7

 – Suttroper

-Jul 4, 2016 at 22:56
+Commented Jul 4, 2016 at 22:56

 • Remember that you can mark the most helpful reply as the answer - it helps other people with the same question find the answer faster.
-Jul 6, 2016 at 18:19
+Commented Jul 6, 2016 at 18:19

 • This answer, and particularly what you discuss in the third paragraph, reminds me of my old question on English Language & Usage about Multiple stone throws.
 Those who find this answer useful might want to also check out that one. (end shameless plug)